 It looks good… and more importantly, it TASTES great!

-The rind is so thin, it is OKAY to eat it with this dish if you want!
+Here’s an interesting tidbit: The rind of this particular variety of squash is so thin, it is OKAY to eat it with this dish if you want!
+It becomes very tender when cooked.
+Who knew???

 I LOVE finding new side dishes to try.
 This side dish was very economical to make, as well (I paid .99 cents for each squash).
 Hope you will consider trying this recipe.
 It was really delicious.